sebadp/FastAPI-RabbitMQ-Event-driven-design/docs/business_logic.md

 - **handle_delivered:** Updates order status to *delivered* and notifies the customer

 ### Consumers
-Consumers are refactored to extend a common base (see `app/events/base_consumer.py"), which handles:
+Consumers extend a common base (see `app/events/base_consumer.py"), which handles:
 - Connection to RabbitMQ
 - Queue declaration
 - Retries